-- Basic base shoes.
-These are flat and have a square design which can be used from all styles (traditional to modern).
-They typically use a set screw to tighten to the baluster but we always recommend using a dab of epoxy for a permanent setup.
-These can be used on the bottom or on the top of your railing (under the handrail).
+Basic base shoes are flat and have a square design, making them suitable for all styles of staircases, from traditional to modern.
+They typically use a set screw to tighten to the baluster, but we recommend using a dab of epoxy for a more permanent setup.
+These can be used on the bottom or on the top of your railing, under the handrail.

-- Angled/ Rake base shoes.
-These work the same way as the flat but can go on angled surfaces.
-The average staircase is 36 degrees and these fit on a 36 degree pitch perfectly and usually have enough wiggle room to go a couple degrees in either direction. if your stairs are a different angle you can notch out a small area where the shoe would sit or run the shoe on a belt sander to adjust its angle.
-These also work on bottom or on top under the rail.
+Angled/rake base shoes are similar to flat base shoes, but are specifically designed for use on angled surfaces.
+The average staircase has a 36 degree pitch, and these shoes are designed to fit that angle perfectly.
+They also have some wiggle room to accommodate a couple degrees in either direction.
+If your stairs have a different angle, you can adjust the angle of the shoe by notching out a small area where it would sit, or by sanding it down on a belt sander.
+These shoes can also be used on the bottom or on the top under the rail.